EGI For Patients

 FAQs About Causes of Epilepsy found by EGI

-Genetic changes known to cause epilepsy will be reported back to your doctor.
-Not everyone’s epilepsy has a clear genetic cause.
-Because of this, a cause for your epilepsy cannot be guaranteed from EGI.
+Only genetic changes known to cause epilepsy will be reported back to your doctor.
+While genetic factors play a role in every epilepsy, not everyone’s epilepsy will have a clear genetic cause.
+Because of this, finding a cause for your epilepsy cannot be guaranteed from EGI.